Audakel/Haedrian_Stealth/Haedrian/LenddoData/README.md

 ===============

-The Lenddo Data SDK allows you to collect information about users in order for Lenddo to verify the user's information.
+The Lenddo Data SDK allows you to collect information about users in order for Lenddo to verify the user's information and enhance its scoring capabilities.
 The Lenddo Data module collects information transparently and in the background and can be activated as soon as the user has finished the Lenddo Authorization process in your app (See LenddoSDK docs for details)

 Prerequisites
 =============